hidragos/personal-website/README.md

 - **📝 Blog CRUD**: Create, read, update, and delete blog posts using a self-created WYSIWYG editor.
 - **☁️ Supabase Integration**: Utilizes Supabase for backend functionality.
 - **🔑 Login with Google**: Easy login functionality using Google accounts.
-- **🚀 GitHub Actions for CI/CD**: Automated workflows for building and deploying the application.
+- **🚀 GitHub Actions for CI/CD**: Automated workflow for building and deploying the application.
 - **🌍 i18n**: Available in English and Spanish.
 (Română în curând!)
 - **🌙 Dark Mode**: Toggle between light and dark mode.
 - **📄 PDF Resume**: A single source of truth for my resume.
 Download a PDF version with just one click.